ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

 ## Folder structure

-Let's take a look how `ember-codemod-rename-test-modules` is structured as a tree.
+Let's take a look at how `ember-codemod-rename-test-modules` is structured as a tree.
 For simplicity, the tree only shows what's important for the tutorial.

 ```sh
 ember-codemod-rename-test-modules